grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 When they crept under where the Authority Control line vaguely might be, Percy put the periscope up and scanned the horizon.
 She saw some aircraft off in the distance, but they weren't coming towards the _Prospect._ Soon, Percy felt like they must be in the new Authority's waters.
 But there was really no way to tell.

-They cruised easily with the sail up and the diesels running for the next few hours.
+They cruised easily with the sail up and the diesel running for the next few hours.
 Hemi repeatedly made the trek down through the _Prospect_ and into the _Gnat_ to check the remaining fuel.
 He didn't trust the _Gnat's_ fuel gauges, so each time he opened up the fuel tank and put in a dip stick and held it up to his flashlight by an oily rag to note the fuel level remaining.

 On one of these trips through the boat he found Chips asleep in her rack, and got her up to go tend the engines.
 "Tune 'em to within a inch of their life for efficient fuel consumption!" he told her.
 And she spent the rest of the trip to the depot deep in the ship, carefully and continually trimming the diesel engine's fuel intake.